Pythonic2023/Project/README.md

 # Projects

-Branch containing programs I have seen by others as useful and fun or made by myself to learn.
+Branch containing code I have so far learned.